samehhady/Espruino-on-ESP8266/README.md

 - GPIO functionality implemented.

 To do:
 - More hardware specifics.
-First arming timer for setTimeout, setInterval, sleep, then other IO peripheries, then wifi, dhcp, tcpip, socket, http and then webSocket!
+First arming a timer for setTimeout, setInterval, sleep, deep sleep, then other peripheries, then WiFi, DHCP, TCP/IP, socket, HTTP and then webSocket!

 # How to run Espruino on ESP8266?
 esptool.py --port /dev/ttyUSB0 write_flash 0x00000 firmware/0x00000.bin 0x10000 firmware/0x10000.bin